vroad/kubeadm-aws/README.md

 * `backup-cron-expression` - A cron expression to use for the automatic etcd backups (`*/15 * * * *` by default)
 * `external-dns-enabled` - Set to "0" to disable ExternalDNS (1 by default)
 * `nginx-ingress-enabled` - Set to "0" to disable Nginx Ingress (1 by default)
+* `cluster-autoscaler-enabled` - Set to "1" to enable the cluster autoscaler (0 by default)

 ### Contributing